A 5-step guide to starting your own travel blog in less than 30 minutes

 To install WordPress onto your blog, login to your Bluehost account which will take you to your cPanel.

-Find the section called Website Builders and select WordPress.
+Click on the hosting menu, find the section called Website and select “Install WordPress”.

 Next you will be taken to an installation page.
 Select Install at the Do it yourself (FREE) option.